owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

     'https://raw.githubusercontent.com/kubeflow/pipelines/master/components/contrib/web/Download/component.yaml'
     )

 The data in this example is in ARFF format.
-Create function that will do cleanup of ingested data.
+Create function that do cleanup of ingested data.
 In this example, this function relies on specific components to aid in data processing.
 They are specified as packages and imported in the function code and cleanup data operation.
-Note that S3 bucket is used as output for cleaned data.
+Note that S3 bucket is used to save output for cleaned data.

 .. important::
     In following codes, environment variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` are used.
 Make sure you set them up.

 .. note::
     To get your ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``, or to get more detailed instructions on S3 and MinIO, refer to